derBlau/nvim-config/README.md

 The current config aims at serving as a simple, but effective environment to write simple projects in rust, c, c++, python and javascript.

-The configuration itself is heavily based on the `From 0 to IDE in NEOVIM from scratch` Youtube series by `@typecraft`.
-The link to the channel is displayed below in the appropriate section.

 # Current state

 The configuration is currently largely incomplete and a lot of the most basic functionality